 Best headphones with a mic for voice and video calls Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones with a mic for voice and video calls.

-Time was, long distance calls were a luxury.
+Time was, long-distance calls were a luxury.
 Nowadays, voice and video calling apps such as Skype, Zoom, Google Hangout, FaceTime and WhatsApp have shrunk the world, enabling us to virtually meet up with friends, family and work colleagues – anywhere in the world.

 Whether you're working from home and need to do a conference call to Singapore or just have a catch-up video call to your mum, a decent pair of headphones are a must.
 They'll bump up audio quality and help you hear every word clearly – without disturbing anyone else around.

 But what are the best headphones with a microphone for voice and video calls?
 Choose wisely and you'll be rewarded with best call quality.
 The latest wireless models are a good bet as they allow you to go hands-free.
-And many feature the latest Bluetooth 5.0, which should ensure a great match between audio and video, plus a 40m indoor range (compared to Bluetooth 4.2's 10m range).
+And many feature Bluetooth 5.0, which should ensure a great match between audio and video, plus a 40m indoor range (compared to Bluetooth 4.2's 10m range).

-If it's in-ear headphones you're after, you'll want a pair with a decent battery life and an in-line remote control for answering calls.
-And if you tend to make calls outdoors or in busy offices, noise-cancelling technology will block out external sound such as wind, rain, rumbling trains and loud chatter.
+If it's in-ear headphones you're after, you'll want a pair with decent battery life and an in-line remote control for answering calls.
+And if you tend to make calls outdoors or in busy offices, noise-cancelling technology will block out external sounds such as wind, rain, rumbling trains and loud chatter.